Roof Repair in Marietta, OH

 Serving Marietta and Surrounding Communities

 Platinum Home Exteriors travels to Marietta from its base in Millersburg, Holmes County, Ohio, serving the full Washington County repair market from Harmar across the Muskingum to the river bluff suburbs.
 Washington County's 6,004 occupied housing units are 55.7% owner-occupied, and Platinum serves homeowners throughout that market.
 Crews cover Belpre, Vienna and Williamstown in West Virginia, St. Marys WV, and McConnelsville.
 In-person estimates are available throughout the area with no travel fee.
-For all Marietta roofing services, see See our Marietta, OH Page.
-Call (330) 275-0935.
+For all Marietta roofing services, see Our Marietta, OH roofing services Call (330) 275-0935.

 Schedule a Free Roof Inspection in Marietta